 Back up the application specific indexes for Workflow Metrics and Result Rankings.

-In Liferay DXP 7.2, the X-Pack module is now provided out of the box.
+In Liferay DXP 7.2, security is now provided out of the box.
 If you’re using X-Pack security, enable it (it’s disabled by default):

 Blacklist the bundled Liferay Connector to Elasticsearch 6.